-Practice 7.7 Rhema and communal discernment
+Practice 8.7 Rhema and communal discernment

-7.1 Mindful Conversations
+8.1 Mindful Conversations

-The Asian Social Institute (ASI) is a unique graduate school dedicated to social work and social transformation.
+The Asian Social Institute (ASI) is a unique graduate school in the Philippines dedicated to social work and social transformation.
 It offers a very popular doctoral program, Ph.D. in Applied Cosmic Anthropology.
 What I love about this program is one of its many premises: Before practicing social transformation, a student must first learn self-transformation.
 Outer work, to be effective, must be preceded by solid inner work.